agnesoft/adev/STYLE_GUIDE.md

 ### Modules

 -   the module name should be the project name (e.g. `atest` -> `export module atest`)
--   avoid the use of global module fragment
+-   avoid the use of global module fragment and includes in general, import them as header units instead
 -   split modules into interface and module partitions
 -   define each module partition in its own file
 -   keep module partitions small, i.e. one class per partition

 ### Scoping